FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Stalemate=If you don't know what this rule is, see http://www.chessvariants.org/d.chess/matefaq.html.
 Appears in the box of a game if you end a game by stalemate.
 Please use the official term used by your country's or locale's chess federation or club.

-White=The title text (what you see when you hover the mouse over) of the White King button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+White=The mouseover text of the White King button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

-Black=The title text (what you see when you hover the mouse over) of the Black King button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+Black=The mouseover text of the Black King button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Random color=Makes Lichess randomly pick a side for you.
-The title text (what you see when you hover the mouse over) of the large button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
+The mouseover text of the large button in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Create a game=This button opens a menu (http://lichess.org/setup/hook) that lets you create a game that is listed in the list (or graph) of open games.
 It is one of the 3 rectangular buttons on the "Play" page (http://lichess.org/).